 - Sesame seeds, for garnish (optional)

-In a small saucepan whisk together low-sodium soy sauce, 6 Tbsp of the water, honey, brown sugar, ginger, garlic and rice vinegar.
+- In a small saucepan whisk together low-sodium soy sauce, 6 Tbsp of the water, honey, brown sugar, ginger, garlic, rice vinegar and sesame oil.

-Recipe source: Cooking Classy, adapted from my other teriyaki recipe
+- Recipe source: Cooking Classy, adapted from my Teriyaki Chicken Bowls recipe